 Premature Ejaculation (PE)

-Individuals affected by PE ejaculate with minimum stimulation during intercourse, typically within 1 minute of penetration.
+Individuals affected by premature ejaculation tend to ejaculate with minimum stimulation during intercourse, typically within 1 minute of penetration.
 The problem must last a minimum of 6 months and occur in at least 75% of sexual encounters.
 It can be lifelong or acquired, generalized or situational, and includes mild, moderate, and severe specifiers.3

 PE can be due to medical conditions, such as neurological disorders, urological problems, or physical injury.11 Psychological factors include performance anxiety, stress, poor confidence or body image, and negative early learned experiences.11